Why the BBC’s A Christmas Carol has made a massive change to this major character

 Whereas the Ghost of Christmas Current is often illustrated and acted as a male character, the unique textual content truly refers to all of the “spirits” who go to Scrooge with the gender-neutral pronoun “it”.

 Within the novel, we additionally discover out that Scrooge did have a sister, as soon as upon a time: when the Ghost of Christmas Previous takes Scrooge again in time to his childhood, we meet “little Fan”.
-She was a loving sister, kind-hearted however delicate; and he or she grew as much as have a son (Scrooge’s nephew) earlier than she died.
+She was a loving sister, kind-hearted however delicate; and she or he grew as much as have a son (Scrooge’s nephew) earlier than she died.

 Knight appears to have taken this tidbit from the novel as inspiration for “Lottie”.